-- We are not responsible for the happiness of other adults.
+- And, we are not responsible for the happiness of other adults.

-- We are not responsible for how other people view us.
+- Neither are we responsible for how other people view us.

 - If you have tried to do the right thing and someone takes it the wrong way, it’s not your responsibility.